Final Years of the Antichrist

 The word “countries” is added, which is, however, contextually implied.
 It is an echo of what was said in the previous verse.
 The antichrist and his forces (apostate Christianity), in an effort to subdue Islam, will bring many “countries” to their knees.
 All resistance to its power appears to be suppressed.

-The word for “overthrown” is kashal (as noted previously in 11:35).
+The Hebrew word for “overthrown” is kashal (as noted previously in 11:35).
 It literally means “stumble.”
 This can be figurative (Psalm 64:8) or literal.
-It is used symbolically by Daniel in many places (11:14, 19, 33-35, 41), implying to be “defeated.”
+It is used symbolically by Daniel in many places (11:14, 19, 33-35, 41), implying “to be defeated.”
 The narrative shows that these “countries” or areas they symbolize will be subdued.

 This description portrays military action where many Islamic-controlled nations are defeated.
 They are no longer able to maintain their religio-political regimes.